ZhiyuanZhang-WHU/VBPN/README.md

 # Code for article " Deep Variational Network for Blind Pansharpening"

-## Congratulations!!
+## Congratulations!
-Our work has been accepted by  IEEE TRANSACTIONS ON NEURAL NETWORKS AND LEARNING SYSTEMS!!!!!!
+Our work has been accepted by  IEEE TRANSACTIONS ON NEURAL NETWORKS AND LEARNING SYSTEMS

 [VBPN](https://ieeexplore.ieee.org/abstract/document/10632205)